America’s Cup Arbitration Panel rule against Stars + Stripes

 The Arbitration Panel Decision . . .

-Part ‘a’ of the Decision refers to the original Stars + Stripes Team USA request.
+Part ‘a’ of the Decision refers to the original Stars + Stripes Team USA request . . . apparently attempting to be able to use a boat constructed outside of the USA as their entry.

 Part ‘b’ refers to the request for exclusion in the response of the Challenger of Record for AC36 (Circolo della Vela Sicilia – Luna Rossa Challenge) . . . that Stars + Stripes Team USA be excluded from further participation in AC36.